pheanex/ReviewGoodPractices/README.md

 ## Don’t focus on style

+Agree on a consistent style guide and let formatters do the checking to avoid subjectivity.

-Style is subjective and does not bring value if it is not consistent.
-Agree on a style guide and let formatters do the checking.
+Reasoning: Style is subjective and does not bring value if it is not consistent.
+Agreeing on a style guide and using formatters to check for consistency ensures that code reviews are focused on the code's functionality and purpose rather than its style

 ## Offer examples